oscafrica/awesome-open-source/README.md

    - [24 Pull Requests](https://24pullrequests.com) - A collection of OSS projects tickets that are good for new contributors and guides for contributing.
    - [Issue Hub](https://issuehub.pro/) - Contribute to open source by searching issue labels to find the right project for you.
    - [Pull Request Roulette](https://pullrequestroulette.com) - A list of pull requests submitted for review, belonging to open source projects hosted on GitHub.
+   - [Tublian](https://tublian.com) - Tublian is a community-based software developer marketplace.
+With [streetcred](https://www.tublian.com/streetcred), he is building the next generation of 10x developers and changing how companies hire software developers.

 </details>